Using the right keywords in your LinkedIn Profile is essential to your visiblity in LinkedIn.

 Answer to the Quiz at the top of this article:

-Social Media Specialist (the green line) is by far the more popular of those three terms, as measured by Indeed's JobTrends.
+Social Media Specialist (the blue line) is by far the more popular of those three terms, as measured by Indeed's JobTrends.
 Note that it is definitely trending upward -- a good sign for people in or considering this field.
 So Social Media Specialist would be the best term for this job seeker to use in his or her LinkedIn profile for the greatest visability.

 This research is helpful for your resumes, too.
 But the research is used in a slightly different way.
 While your LinkedIn profile will make you visible to the world (on LinkedIn), your resume is typically submitted for specific opportunities.